RghdE/CapstoneTwo/README.md

 <a name="readme-top"></a>

 #  Project Name
-As part of the Big Data and AI Engineering Onsite Bootcamp, we are asked to deliver a solution for the MENA market that can be solved by data science.
+As part of the Big Data and AI Engineering Onsite Bootcamp, we are asked to deliver a solution for the MENA market that can be solved by Big Data and AI tools.
 The project has to have an impact and deliver a solution for a real-world problem using MENA datasets.